uwblueprint/social-diversity-for-children/README.md

 ## ✈️ Migration

-NOTE: Before applying your migrations a production environment, ensure the diff via `prisma db pull` lines up with the migrations to be applied.
+NOTE: Before applying your migrations a production environment, ensure the diff via `npx prisma db pull` and `npx prisma migrate status` lines up with the migrations to be applied.

 To migrate a database schema without losing data: